Skip to content

 Sources profile:This story draws on neutral-leaning sources

-House Science, Space and Technology Committee chair Brian Babin released a celebratory statement on 10 April hailing Artemis II as "a historic achievement for the United States" 1.
-The statement contained no scrutiny of heat shield findings, radiation data, Artemis III schedule, or the bolt inspection scenario documented by the 2024 OIG audit.
-Representative Zoe Lofgren had previously rejected the FY2027 NASA budget cuts that pare science 47%.
+House Science, Space and Technology Committee chair Brian Babin released a purely celebratory statement on 10 April hailing Artemis II as 'a historic achievement for the United States.'
+The statement contained no scrutiny of heat shield findings, radiation data, Artemis III schedule, or the Artemis II bolt inspection scenario documented by the 2024 OIG audit.
+Representative Zoe Lofgren has previously rejected the FY2027 NASA budget cuts.

 Geomagnetic activity enhanced the crew's re-entry dose profile, adding to the nine-day radiation record that NASA has deferred to peer review.